IDEA to Honour President Higgins at Annual Conference

 IDEA Conference 2025

-The theme of this year’s conference, “Reclaiming Ground: Education, Imagination and Alternatives,” invites us to come together to reflect, reconnect, and reimagine the role of transformative education in building a better future.
+The theme of this year’s conference, “Reclaiming Ground for Hope, Alternatives, and Action” invites us to come together to reflect, reconnect, and reimagine the role of transformative education in building a better future.

 The IDEA Annual Conference 2025 brings together educators, community leaders, artists, activists, and change-makers for a day of music, workshops, fireside chats, panel discussions, and shared learning.